 A great conversation about budget, authority, and need can fall flat if the prospect’s timeline is a year away.
 The "T" in BANT is all about understanding when they plan to make a purchase and implement a solution.
 This isn't just about getting a date for your calendar; it’s about aligning your sales cycle with their buying journey.
 A prospect with a clear and immediate timeline is often more qualified than one with a vague, distant plan.
 Getting this information helps you forecast accurately and focus your energy where it will have the most impact.

-Clarify Their Implementation Schedule
+How to Clarify Their Implementation Timeline

 Your first goal is to get a clear picture of the prospect's expected timeline.
 This is a fundamental part of any sales qualification framework because it separates active buyers from passive researchers.
 You can ask direct questions like, "When do you need a solution to be fully implemented?" or "What is the target go-live date for this project?"
 Their answers will tell you a lot.
 If they have a specific date tied to a business event, like a new product launch or the end of a contract, you know their timeline is firm.
 If the answer is vague, like "sometime next year," you may need to dig deeper to understand if the need is truly a priority.